Olivia & Benedict | Cubby Hole Farm | North Haven, Maine

 The coast of New England, in general, is a pretty incredible place for a wedding, but Maine weddings are epic.
 North Haven is a tiny island off the coast of Maine, only accessible by boat three times a day.

 Rolling hills, lupine fields, looming fog, lobsters, wellies, ocean inlets, farms, fishermen, sail boats, and cable knit sweaters…

 We arrived the day before the wedding on a ferry and were greeted by Olivia and Benedict on the dock before heading to their intimate rehearsal dinner at the Nebo Lodge.

 To my surprise, I recognized a few guests in attendance from one of my favorite ever Hamptons weddings I photographed early in my career.
 I found out that they all went to Rhode Island School of Design together.

 Guests arrived at the property as Japanese taiko drummers began the ritual of summoning the bride to her ceremony.
-Tei appeared in the distance, parents at her side.
+Olivia appeared in the distance, parents at her side.
 Sailing a boat through an island inlet as the drums banged louder and louder.

 The bride wore a custom Bottega Veneta dress and the groom in a Thom Sweeney suit.

 And what Maine wedding would be complete without local oysters?
 The cocktail hour took place in the garden of Olivia’s parent’s property and the reception continued inside the barn Olivia’s father had built.

 I’m a huge fan of Maine weddings and can’t wait to go back up there for more epic weddings in the future!